-RJI Endorses Eli Savit, District Attorney Candidate-Michigan (March 9, 2020)
+RJI Endorses Eli Savit, candidate for District Attorney Candidate-(Wastenaw county, Michigan) -March 9, 2020

 Restorative Justice International announces today its endorsement of Eli Savit, candidate for District Attorney, Washtenaw county, Michigan.
 Savit is based in Ann Arbor.
 The endorsement comes after RJI’s release of its podcast with Savit and after reviewing his responses to RJI’s candidate questionnaire.